 data ex2; dsid=open('sashelp.class', 'i'); fetchobs=fetchobs(dsid, 20); if (rc=-1) then _msg_='End of table has been reached.'; if (rc ne 0) then _msg_=sysmsg(); rc=close(dsid); run;

-The fetch and fetchobs functions can be used in SAS macro as below.
+The fetch and fetchobs functions can also be used in SAS macro as below.

 %let dsid=%sysfunc(open(sashelp.class, i)); %let fobs=%sysfunc(fetchobs(&dsid, 3)); %let rc=%sysfunc(fetch(&dsid)); %put &fobs.;

-The variable functions are used to find the properties of a character variable or numeric variable, respectively.
+The variable functions are used to find the properties of a character variable or numeric variable.
 For example, The VARTYPE function can be used to find the type of a variable (numeric or character type).

 If we know the number of a variable’s position in the data set, the VARNAME function can be used to find the corresponding variable name.

-The VARTYPE function can be used to find the type of variable (numeric or character type).
+The VARTYPE function can find the variable type (numeric or character type).

 You can find the length of a variable using the VARLEN function.